|

 a visual sense of what the product will look like -- expressed as

 a sketch of the User Interface (UI).
+A design process

 is also iterative.
 A designer begins with sketches and notes, and